 Have GPs who treat everyone as equal, and give older people the time needed to express their concerns and discuss both physical and emotional issues.

-Ensured all staff including reception reception staff are aware of the confidentiality and safeguarding needed for older and more vulnerable people as well as being up to date with dementia.
+Ensured all staff including reception staff are aware of the confidentiality and safeguarding needed for older and more vulnerable people as well as being up to date with dementia.

 - Arrange home visits as needed.

 Record the information provided by older people accurately and efficiently during consultations as well as ensuring that contact details of next of kin are kept up to date.

 - Offer all newly retired patients general health checks.

 Paramedics, police, fire-fighters and social services know to look in the fridge when they see the Message in a Bottle stickers.